 In light of the worldwide response to the COVID-19 virus and the possibility of TAMU restricting gatherings on their campus, the TX-CERA Board has made the decision to

-postpone till Fall 2020 our April 17th workshop “Recovery and Salvage of Fire Damaged Cultural Collections.”
+postpone till Spring 2021 our April 17th, 2020 workshop “Recovery and Salvage of Fire Damaged Cultural Collections.”

 We regret this change in planning, but we think it’s necessary to support efforts to contain the spread of COVID-19 and to ensure the health and safety of our participants, volunteers, and their communities.